alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-bitter-liquid-vomited.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "The bitter liquid vomited after eating or drinking"
+date: 2019-09-01
-hijri: Muharram 02, 1441 AH
+hijri: "Muharram 02, 1441 AH"
 source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 9040-8"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution]
-note: true
-excerpt: "Concerning the bitter-tasting liquid that may regurgitate into the mouth after drinking or eating but is a little quantity that does not fill the mouth or may come up the throat then flows back, does it invalidate Wudu’ (ablution)? "
+excerpt: "Concerning the bitter-tasting liquid that may regurgitate into the mouth after drinking or eating but is a little quantity that does not fill the mouth or may come up the throat then flows back, does it invalidate Wudu’ (ablution)?"
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz